ryanfelipe8/companion-module-greengo-intercom/companion/HELP.md

 ### Green-GO Intercom OSC Remote

-This module currently enables you to remotely control the channels 1 - 4 of a user or device with the commands talk, call, cue, listen, and level.
-In addition you have access to things like the main and PGM level, the isolate mode and the gain level of the user's input.
+This Companion module currently enables you to remotely control the channels 1 - 4 of a user or device with channel commands listed below.
+There are also feedbacks and variables that allow you to customize your buttons found in the module's presets.

 Please visit [the documentation](https://companion.greengo.digital) to get more information about this Companion module.